yahoo/panoptes_docker/Readme.md

 Use the auth pair `admin/admin` to get in, and don't worry about a new password, it won't last longer than the container.
 Just skip it.

-The datasource and dashboard should be available immediately, however, metrics gathering is delayed by 5 minutes as a calming measure.
+The datasource and dashboard should be available immediately, however, metrics gathering is delayed by 5 minutes.
 Your dashboard should look a little like this:

 ![Localhost default dashboard](resources/grafana_default_board.png)